MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-hololens-app.md

 As a best practice, video clips should not be too long (**maximum of 2 minutes**).
 This helps operators focus on one meaningful task at a time and keeps them from getting overwhelmed.

-## Deleting an asset from a step (from the bin) in the PC app will remove all previously placed instances on HoloLens

-If you're editing an existing guide, where an asset was placed in a bin in the PC app, and then instances of that asset were placed in the world on [!include[pn-hololens](../includes/pn-hololens.md)], note that deleting the asset from the bin removes all of the placed assets in space.
-Adding the asset again will not restore the placed instances.
-To restore, press the **Undo** button in the PC app to revert the change.

-## Uploading glTF files with dependencies across different folders might result in upload errors

-Some glTF files may have dependencies in other folders that the app may not have permissions to when uploading.
-This might result in errors or broken 3D models in the gallery.
-Please make sure you either have permissions to all dependencies, or that you have all of them in the same folder when uploading glTF models.

 ## The see-through style, when applied to a 3D model might show gray areas instead of rendering textures properly